izzy-robinson/msc-thesis/Conclusions.md

 - We used this graph to propose the first ever quantum LF inequality and provided five independent proofs of the upper bound on QLF.
 - We used our deeper understanding of the decomposed structure of LF to construct a new LF inequality based on CGLMP rather than CHSH.
 - We evaluated the quantum bound on our CGLMP-LF inequality and found the states and measurements which achieve this.

+Overall we have obtained a much deeper understanding of what LF means.